 The Nigerian Nation-state in Gestation: Conquests, Treaties and Amalgamations, 1861-1914

-Chronologically, the conquest of Nigeria through military campaign was inaugurated by the annexation of Lagos in 1861.
-In 1878, Onitsha was sacked and Asaba bombarded.
-Similarly, by 1884, the National African Company had concluded about thirty seven treaties at the Niger territories including Atani, Onitsha, Abo, Osomala, Ndoni, Oko, Odekpe.
-Internal wars among the Yoruba, caused mainly by the decline of Oyo Empire and rivalry over the control of trade, gave the British the opportunities to gain political control further inside.
-In 1886, through efforts of British Prince of Peace Mission, led by Rev. Samuel Johnson, a treaty was signed to conclude the Ibadan/Ekiti Parapo War.
-With the exile of Jaja of Opobo in 1887 his territory became part of Niger Protectorate.
+Chronologically, the conquest of Nigeria through a military campaign was inaugurated by the annexation of Lagos in 1861.
+In 1878, Onitsha was sacked and Asaba was bombarded.
+Similarly, by 1884, the National African Company had concluded about thirty-seven treaties at the Niger territories including Atani, Onitsha, Abo, Osomala, Ndoni, Oko, and Odekpe.
+Internal wars among the Yoruba, caused mainly by the decline of the Oyo Empire and rivalry over the control of trade, gave the British the opportunities to gain political control further inside.
+In 1886, through efforts of the British Prince of Peace Mission, led by Rev. Samuel Johnson, a treaty was signed to conclude the Ibadan/Ekiti Parapo War.
+With the exile of Jaja of Opobo in 1887 his territory became part of the Niger Protectorate.

 Terracotta sculptures have also been recovered from Ile-Ife.
-They included the naturalistic sculpture in brass and pottery which were being produced sometime between AD 1110 and 1450.
-The subject matter of their work of arts included human and animal figures.
-Ife sculptures were made of copper alloyed with zinc and with relatively high quality of lead.
+They included naturalistic sculpture in brass and pottery which were being produced sometime between AD 1110 and 1450.
+The subject matter of their work of art included human and animal figures.
+Ife sculptures were made of copper alloyed with zinc and with relatively high-quality lead.
 Few of the objects were made of copper.
-The Ife sculptures have been placed around the 12th and 14th Century AD.
+The Ife sculptures have been placed around the 12th and 14th-Century AD.